 - Network: Look after your existing network and don’t miss a chance to expand it.
 Stay in touch with contacts from your university and student job because you never know what opportunities may arise from these networks.
 Go to networking events relevant to your industry to establish new relationships, and potential job leads.

-- Link in to LinkedIn: Make sure that you have a presence on LinkedIn and spend time crafting your CV.
+- Link into LinkedIn: Make sure that you have a presence on LinkedIn and spend time crafting your CV.
 Remember to highlight your international profile.
-Most employers will view as a plus.
+Most employers will view it as a plus.

 - Be open-minded: You may not land your dream job straight out of university, but life is full of possibilities and connections that can ultimately lead to the job you really want.
 So keep the end goal in sight, consider all offers, be patient and don’t give up!